Weight loss with the band

 Although it may sound alarming a leak is easily diagnosed and fixed and does not usually expose you to risk or discomfort.
 It does however cause the gastric band to lose restriction and you will find your portion sizes increasing.
 It is therefore important to diagnose and fix it as soon as possible.
 Your band warranty protects you in the event of a leak within 2 years of your surgery.

-A 2 year warranty is included free of charge within our gastric band packages but you can choose to upgrade to a 5 year warranty for additional peace of mind.
+A 2 year warranty is included free of charge within our gastric band packages.
 It’s not possible to give a lifetime warranty as we cannot predict complications 30-40 years in the future.
 The cost would be prohibitive.
 To find out if your complication is covered by the gastric band warranty, report your symptoms immediately and we will organise investigative tests.
 Based on the results, we will confirm if your complication is covered under warranty.
 If revisional surgery is required, it is only covered under warranty if it is organised by Healthier Weight

 The following are excluded from the gastric band warranty: